ehmatthes/pcc_2e/beyond_pcc/ai_player.md

 ### The Pygame Mixer module

 The Pygame Mixer Module manages music and sound effects.
 You can take a look at the [documentation](https://www.pygame.org/docs/ref/mixer.html); I also found this [Nerd Paradise post](https://nerdparadise.com/programming/pygame/part3) helpful.
+(If the official Pygame docs are "sleeping", try [this mirror site](https://blubbervision.neocities.org/pygame/ref/mixer.html).)

 There are lots of resources available for finding sound effects.
 I found some useful ones at [opengameart.org](https://opengameart.org).
 I chose [laser1.wav](https://opengameart.org/content/laser-fire) from user [dklon](https://opengameart.org/users/dklon) for firing bullets, and [Explosion_02.wav](https://opengameart.org/content/laser-fire) from Little Robot Sound Factory for an alien being hit.
 Make a new folder in your *alien_invasion* folder called *sounds*.
 This folder should be at the same directory level as your *images* folder.
 Store the sound files you want to use in your *sounds* folder.